 Has the number of website visitors been stagnating or dropping?
 Or, maybe you want to generate more leads or increase website conversions?
 One of the most effective ways to improve your website’s results is to plan and launch an effective SEO campaign.

 In the past, it was enough for online brands to use a keyword tool to identify the most competitive keywords and rank for them.
-As Google’s algorithms are constantly getting updated, your keyword strategy should also change.
-To optimize your pages for the right keywords, you first need to understand your searchers’ intent.
+As Google’s algorithms are constantly getting updated, your keyword strategy should also change, which is why many companies use monthly SEO packages to keep up.
+To optimise your pages for the right keywords, you first need to understand your searchers’ intent.

 Your goal is to know the why behind each keyword you target.
 Most search phrases fall under 4 types of search intent – informational, navigational, transactional, and commercial.
 You don’t need to be a marketing expert to know that not all users have shopping intent.
 Some simply want to learn something new or compare different products and their features.